dianaberna/doctor-consultation-app/README.md

 # Doctor Consultation App - Mobile UI <img src="./src/td-logo.png" alt="td logo" width="30"/>

 [Deploy link](https://doctor-consultation-app.netlify.app/)
+## About the project
+The project was done within the TomorrowDevs mentoring course and consists of replicating the mobile UI of the Doctor Consultation app using an OOP development methodology.

+### Built With
+- Javascript ES6
+- Webpack
+- Sass

 ## Requirement

 The goal of this project is to recreate the UI made in Figma using flexbox and adding animations / transitions.